 - Italian seasoning

-I normally use light olive oil when cooking a roast in my air fryer, but you can use any cooking oil that you would usually use for a roast.
+I normally use light olive oil when cooking pork in my air fryer, but you can use any cooking oil that you would usually use for roasting a cut of meat.

 Choose a cooking oil with a high smoke point to prevent your air fryer from smoking during cooking.